-As of July 2019, Barcelona Reus airport is served by the following airlines: Alba Star • BA City Flyer • Brussels Airlines • easyJet • Enter Air • Jet2.com • Nordwind • Royal Flight • Ryanair • Transavia • TUI Airways.
+Barcelona Reus airport is served by the following airlines: Alba Star • BA City Flyer • Brussels Airlines • easyJet • Enter Air • Jet2.com • Nordwind • Royal Flight • Ryanair • Transavia • TUI Airways.

 Airport Transportation: Getting To/From The Airport

 Reus Airport is well connected to the bus system.
 Whether you are looking for a local bus to get you the centre of Reus or you need a shuttle bus to another airport to catch an additional flight, the airport provides many options.
 For fares, routes and schedule information, visit the Barcelona Reus Airport website.

 Goldcar and Hertz/Firefly are located onsite in the Arrivals Hall of the airport terminal.